apache/qpid-dispatch/doc/book/introduction.rst

 single address.
 The dispatch network can distribute work to any broker in the array and collect work from any broker for any receiver.
 Brokers can be shut down or added without affecting clients.
-This elegantly solves the common difficult of "stuck messages" when implementing this pattern with brokers alone.
+This elegantly solves the common difficulty of "stuck messages" when implementing this pattern with brokers alone.
 If a receiver is connected to a broker that has no messages, but there are messages on another broker, you have to somehow transfer them or leave them "stuck".
 With a dispatch network,